Leviakc/frontend-mentor-challenge/profile-card-component-main/README.md

 # Frontend Mentor - 3-column preview card component

-This is a solution to the [3-column preview card component on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-)
+This is a solution to the [Profile card component on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ)
 .
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents